WLAN-Pi/developers/CONTRIBUTING.md

 - Aim to keep changes focused and reviewable
 - Respond to review feedback
 - Ensure CI checks pass before requesting review
+- Python repos include CodeQL scanning via `codeql-analysis.yml`.
+It runs on push, pull request, and on a weekly schedule.
+You do not need to configure it, but be aware that findings may be raised on your PR.
 - Create and link to related issues for history and context

 ### PR checklist